CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05.md

 Beyond false color composites researchers use the spectral signatures for different features of the earths surface to classify land use and land cover and a variety of other phenomena.
 The [USGS for example](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/gap/science/land-cover) produces and maintains data on land use and land cover which it creates using Landsat and other remotely sensed data.

 You can create your specific land use classifications using something called supervised classification.
-This is beyond the required scope of this assignment but if you are interested in going further please follow the instructions for using the SCP for creating your own land use classification contained in this external tutorial [here](https://fromgistors.blogspot.com/2020/10/land-cover-classification-scp-7.html)
+This is beyond the required scope of this assignment but if you are interested in going further please follow the instructions for using the SCP for creating your own land use classification contained in this external tutorial produced by the Applied Remote Sensing Training Program at NASA[here](https://appliedsciences.nasa.gov/join-mission/training/english/arset-land-cover-classification-satellite-imagery)

 ## Part B: Google Satellite & Street View APIs